frankburgs/main/information-technology/networking/cybersecurity.md

 - VPN (encrypts traffic), IDS/IPS.
 - Use whois lookup tool.

+- In Google Cloud Platform (GCP), infrastructure primitives are any atomic unit of capacity (VM, persisten disk (PD), storage bucket, etc.)

 # Hardening
 - Traffic can be approved or denied based on IP addresses, ports, domain names, and even specific words and phrases.
 - The NIST risk management framework (RMF) says to prepare, categorize, select, implement, assess, authorize, monitor.
+- Lock when not in use, use antivirus & VPN, HTTPS traffic only, proper passwords & MFA, physically secure, automatic updates enabled.

 # Internet protocol security (IPsec)
 - A suite of network standards & protocols that use cryptography to protect data traveling over the internet.
 - Authentication header (AH) protocol authenticates senders & IP addresses.